Online Continual Learning in Image Classification: An Empirical Survey: Related Work

 With the surge in the popularity of CL, there are multiple reviews and surveys covering the advances of CL.
 The first group of surveys are not empirical. \cite{review} discusses the biological perspective of CL and summarizes how various approaches alleviate catastrophic forgetting. \cite{robot} formalizes the CL problem and outlines the existing benchmarks, metrics, approaches and evaluation methods with the emphasis on robotics applications.
 They also recommend some desiderata and guidelines for future CL research. \cite{parisi2020online} emphasizes the importance of online CL and discusses recent advances in this setting.
 Although these three surveys descriptively review the recent development of CL and provide practical guidelines, they do not perform any empirical comparison between methods.

 In contrast, the second group of surveys on CL are empirical.
-For example, \cite{reevaluate, three} evaluate multiple CL methods on three CL scenarios: task incremental, class incremental and domain incremental. \cite{robust} empirically analyzes and criticizes some common experimental settings, including the multi-head evaluation~\cite{chaudhry2018riemannian} with an exclusive output layer for each task and the use of permuted-type datasets (e.g., permuted MNIST).
+For example, \cite{reevaluate, three} evaluate multiple CL methods on three CL scenarios: task incremental, class incremental and domain incremental. \cite{robust} empirically analyzes and criticizes some common experimental settings, including the multi-head configuration~\cite{chaudhry2018riemannian} with an exclusive output layer for each task and the use of permuted-type datasets (e.g., permuted MNIST).
 However, the analysis in these three works is limited to small datasets such as MNIST and Fashion-MNIST.
 Another two empirical studies on the performance of CL include \cite{comprehensive, MeasuringCF}, but only a small number of CL methods are compared.
-The first extensive comparative CL survey with empirical analysis is presented in \cite{survey}, which focuses on the task incremental setting with the multi-head evaluation.
-In contrast, our work addresses more practical and realistic settings, namely Online Class Incremental (OCI) and Online Domain Incremental (ODI), which require the model to learn online without access to task-ID at training and inference time.
+The first extensive comparative CL survey with empirical analysis is presented in \cite{survey}, which focuses on the task incremental setting with the multi-head configuration.
+In contrast, our work addresses a more practical and realistic setting, Online Continual Learning with single-head configuration, which require the model to learn online without access to task-ID at training and inference time.
+Also, we summarize and evaluate several simple but effective tricks to assess their relative impacts.